Nice to meet you, I'm Ana!

 Fast forward to now...

-I have three children and I have completed a Master of Professional Education in Early Childhood Education.
+I am a TEDx speaker, keynote speaker and I have completed a Master of Professional Education in Early Childhood Education.

-Through Workshop Facilitator Training I have supported over 30 educators and several organizations to grow their workshop facilitator skills.
+Through Workshop Facilitator Training, I have supported several educators and organizations across Canada to grow their important work in community education.

 If you made it this far, thank you for taking the time to learn more about me.